Is moral truth absolute or relative?

-Conclusions (for those who don't want to read the whole
+Conclusions (for those who don't want to read this whole

 conform to reality, or false because they conflict with reality.
-"The earth
+One example is:

-existed 20,000 years ago in more or less its present shape" is one example.
+existed 11,000 years ago in more or less its present shape."

 the statement; the overwhelming majority (those who believe in theistic or